-The Foreign, Commonwealth & Development Office still advises against all unnecessary travel overseas to the majority of countries (exemptions to this can be found below), and are working around the clock to support British travellers who are finding difficulties getting back to the UK.
-If you are a permanent resident overseas, you should stay and follow the advice of the local authorities in the country you live in.
+The Foreign, Commonwealth & Development Office still advises against all unnecessary travel overseas to the majority of countries (exemptions to this can be found below.)

 If your travel it essential, it is your responsibility to make sure you check travel advice before travelling.
 Use the link above to check advice and sign up for email alerts.
 You should: